MLC-Gemini/Gemini-Archive-SearchWebApp/README.md

 ## Overview

-The solution contains a set of Cloudformation templates, Packer templates and Jenkinsfiles.
-The code is written in the Bash shell using the AWS CLI.
-There is also one small Python script, and a few lines of Ruby used in generating the docs.
+The solution contains a set of Cloudformation templates, Shell scrpirts, ASP.NET published code and Jenkinsfiles.
+The code is written in the ASP.NET, Bash shell using the AWS CLI.

 ## Usage